-Olive Tiger is an evolution of sound and texture: a nontraditional trio that lushly combines electronics with organic elements of chamber-pop, defying the boundaries of genre in favor of obsessive exploration.
-Grounded in stunning songwriting, Olive Tiger arcs continuously toward more meticulous, more rich and more seductive arrangements, creating detail-rich songs that evoke a broad spectrum of images and emotions.
-Translated into the language of the band, the result is a soundscape in which captivating risks and unpredictable melodies are the norm.
+Olive Tiger is an evolution of sound and texture: a nontraditional rock trio that lushly combines electronics with organic elements of chamber-pop, defying the boundaries of genre in favor of obsessive exploration.
+Grounded in stunning songwriting, Olive Tiger arcs continuously toward more meticulous, more rich and more seductive arrangements, creating hypnotic soundscapes in which captivating risks and unpredictable melodies are the norm.

-Based in New Haven, Connecticut, Olive Tiger features an unusual collection of instrumentation from Olive (cello, guitar, vocals), Jesse Newman (violin, synths, electronics), and John McGrath (drums, percussion).
-In 2016, the group asserted its powers and range with their debut full-length record, Until My Body Breaks, pulling thoughtfully from artists like Andrew Bird, St. Vincent, Tune-Yards, and Angel Olsen.
+Based in New Haven, Connecticut, Olive Tiger features an unusual collection of instrumentation featuring Olive (cello, guitar, vocals), Jesse Newman (violin, synths, electronics), and John McGrath (drums, percussion).
+In 2016, the group asserted its powers and range with their debut full-length record, Until My Body Breaks.
+Their sophomore collection Softest Eyes, divided into three EPs, begins with Softest Eyes: Side A, released in July of 2021.

 Because sometimes when I play music, every fiber of my being vibrates and expands and brims until the immensity of existence pours from my eyes and time slows down and the breath leaving my body extends from every cell and at that moment, nothing else exists.— Olive